Expert dental care in Thailand, coordinated for you

 Are Composite Veneers Safe in Thailand?

 Yes.
-Composite bonding is one of the simplest and safest cosmetic dental procedures — it has been used worldwide for decades.
+Composite bonding is one of the simplest and safest cosmetic dental procedures, used worldwide for decades.
 Our partner clinics use internationally recognised composite resin brands and follow standard bonding protocols.
 The procedure requires no anaesthesia in many cases and involves no irreversible changes to the tooth structure.

 How to Get the Best Result